eficode-academy/helm-katas/helm-chart-with-parameters.md

 We need to do one thing differently though, and that is that we need to specify which of the deployment the value belongs to, so that we can differentiate between them.

-In the previous steps we referenced the values of the `sentences` value map, now we will be creating two new maps, `sentecesAge` and `sentencesName`.
+In the previous steps we referenced the values of the `sentences` value map, now we will be creating two new maps, `sentencesAge` and `sentencesName`.

 You must use the appropriate map when making your changes to the deployment template files.